rishshah/CS-475-Computer-Graphics/Assignment 2/README.md

 ### ToDo
 - Callbacks need to be added
-- Camera setup needed in basic viewing
 - All 4 matrices have to be created
 - Clipping algorithm in CCS to be made

 ### Done
-- File structure created
+- File structure
-- Scene file parsed
+- Scene file parsing
 - Basic viewing complete
+- WCS view
+- Callbacks for translation and rotation

 ---